wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 possibilities listed in this section.

-### xDPd
+### xDPd with DPDK support

-In order to install xDPd, you have to follow the steps below.
+In order to install xDPd with DPDK support, you have to follow the steps below.

 	$ git clone https://github.com/bisdn/xdpd
 	$ cd xdpd/